Vedant817/Flow-Pilot/README.md

 - **AI-Powered Assistance**: Retrieve order, inventory, and analytics information.
 - **Instant Responses & Voice Input**: Query data using text or voice commands.
 - **Chat History & Clear Chat**: Maintain recent interactions for reference.

-## 📜 License
-This project is licensed under [Your License Name] – see the [LICENSE](LICENSE) file for details.

-## 📞 Contact
-For queries or contributions, feel free to reach out via [Your Contact Information].